meri-leeworthy/notes-explorer/posts/archie-barry-artist-website.md

 isPublished: true
 image: archie2.png
 alt: A screenshot of Archie's website
+date: 20220801
 tags:
   - freelance
   - recent
 ---

-Performance and video artist Archie Barry asked me to help them customise their artist portfolio site.
+Performance and video artist Archie Barry asked me to implement a new design for their artist portfolio site.
 They had had the opportunity to have subsidised access to [Cargo](https://cargo.site/), so we agreed this would be the best platform for them to showcase their work.
 I was asked to make customisations to an existing theme.
-Here is a screenshot of the Lecomte theme I was asked to customise:
+Here is a screenshot of the Lecomte theme I was asked to
+customise:

 ![A screenshot of the default Lecomte theme](/images/lecomte.png)